gatsbyjs/gatsby/packages/gatsby-source-filesystem/README.md

       }

       // Adds a field `localFile` to the node
-      // ___NODE appendix tells gatsby that this field will link to another node if (fileNode) {
+      // ___NODE appendix tells Gatsby that this field will link to another node if (fileNode) {
         node.localFile___NODE = fileNode.id
       }